 The discovery how to harness fire revolutionized the way Homo erectus lived.
 The next half million years saw incremental progress made by the Homo species (H. erectus, H. neanderthalensis, and H. sapiens).
 Finally, a mere 10,000 years ago, the agricultural revolution occurred which built upon the foundation laid by that early discovery of the harnessing of fire.

-The agricultural revolution set the stage for mega population and cultural organization of what in the wild were always scattered hunger-gatherer groups.
+The agricultural revolution set the stage for mega population and cultural organization of what in the wild were always scattered hunter-gatherer groups.
 Civilization accelerated the rate of change, especially technological progress, until the stage was set for next monumental discovery: The harnessing of electricity!

 Harnessing electricity, a fire in its own right, was as significant a change to the way we live, as was the discovery of fire half a million years earlier.
 Without the harnessing of electricity, there would be no cars (ignition system), airplanes, T.V., radio, computer, refrigeration, or scientific breakthroughs in medicine, space, physics, chemistry, ecology, etc. No electron microscopes, Hubble telescope, and all the measurement technologies in between that make all things modern possible.

 Stepping back farther, I see all that has happened hinged on a few pivotal changes.
 This is not unlike the process occurring throughout nature, as Darwin observed.
 The key pivotal changes in our case have been the harnessing of fire and electricity.
 Everything else is just an unintended consequence of those events.

 Yet, even those pivotal events are only the consequence of having evolved as a very ‘hand and mind’ species.
 As I said before, the only true “gap” I see is that we can canonize the judgments we make.
 In the end, this canonization is what enables our discoveries to be accretive.
 It enables progress in our control of nature and clearly an equal regress in our balance with nature.